pradip-gubhaju/pradip-gubhaju/README.md

 - - 👋 Hi, I’m @pradip-gubhaju
 - 👀 I’m interested in opencv, artificial intelligence, machine learning, deeplearning and other python project.
-- 🌱 currently im a data science student at jeju national university, jeju, south korea.
+- 🌱 currently im learning machine learning and deep learning using python
+- if you have data ask me to do prediction and classification, i will do for a free...
+No charge hahaa
 - 📫 How to reach me pradip shrestha on facebook